We have worked for 25 years developing a top-notch instructional program, but

 Joe Marker, Director of Baseball Operations

-Marker has founded clinics and worked in the baseball camp industry for over 25 years.
+Marker has founded clinics and worked in the baseball camp industry for 28 years.
 He is in his

 thirteenth season with U.S. Baseball Academy.
 In addition to program development, he is the liaison to